 Seasonal Tips for Pets in Cropwell

 While winters in Alabama are generally mild, they can still be cold and unpleasant for your pet if they’re kept outside too long.
-Make sure your pet always has adequate shelter to help them stay dry, warm, and comfortable when the weather turns nasty.
+Make sure your pet always has an adequate shelter to help them stay dry, warm, and comfortable when the weather turns nasty.
 Better yet, limit their time outdoors on these days and keep them inside with you, where we know they’d rather be!

 Fleas, ticks, and heartworms are a threat to your pet for most of the year in our neck of the woods.
 Prepare for the spring onslaught of pests by making sure your dog or cat is negative for any parasitic diseases and stocking up on flea, tick, and heartworm preventatives!
 Both dogs and cats need to be on preventatives all year-round to stay protected from parasites and the diseases they spread.